mmondics/aiops-z/README.md

 Instana is an enterprise observability solution that offers application performance management - no matter where the application or infrastructure resides.
 Instana can monitor both containerized and traditional applications, various infrastructure types including OpenShift, public clouds & other containerization platforms, native Linux, z/OS, websites, databases, and more.
 The current list of supported technologies can be found [in the Instana documentation](https://www.ibm.com/docs/en/instana-observability/current?topic=configuring-monitoring-supported-technologies).

-For this tutorial, we have set up an environment that includes Instana running on a Linux server which is monitoring an OpenShift on an IBM Z cluster through an Instana agent which you will look at in the next section.

 ### Viewing the Instana Agent on OpenShift

 7. In the OpenShift cluster, **navigate to the `instana-agent` project then click the circular icon in the Topology page.**

     ![instana-agent-daemonset](images/instana-agent-daemonset.png)

-    This is the Instana agent that is collecting all the information about OpenShift and the containerized applications running on it and then sending that information over to the Instana server.
+    This is the Instana agent that is collecting all the information about OpenShift and the containerized applications running on it and sending that information to the Instana server.

     The agent is deployed as a [DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/), which is a Kubernetes object that ensures one copy of the pod runs on each compute node in the cluster.
-Each individual Instana agent pod is responsible for the data and metrics collection for the compute node they run on.
+Each individual Instana agent pod is responsible for the data and metrics collection for the compute node it runs on.

 8. **Click the `view logs` hyperlink next to one of the pods in the right-side menu.**